Complex-Valued Gaussian Processes for Regression

 \section{Abstract}

-In this paper we propose a novel Bayesian kernel based solution for regression in complex fields.
-We develop the formulation of the Gaussian process for regression (GPR) to deal with complex-valued outputs.
+In this paper we propose a novel Bayesian solution for nonlinear regression in complex fields.
 Previous solutions for kernels methods usually assume a \emph{complexification} approach, where the real-valued kernel is replaced by a complex-valued one.
-However, based on the results in complex-valued linear theory, we prove that both a kernel and a \emph{pseudo-kernel} are to be included in the solution.
-This is the starting point to develop the new formulation for the complex-valued GPR.
-The obtained formulation resembles the one of the \emph{widely} linear minimum mean-squared (WLMMSE) approach.
-Just in the particular case where the outputs are proper, the pseudo-kernel cancels and the solution simplifies to a real-valued GPR structure, as the WLMMSE does into a \emph{strictly} linear solution.
-We include some numerical experiments to show that the novel solution, denoted as widely non-linear complex GPR (WCGPR), outperforms a \emph{strictly} complex GPR where a pseudo-kernel is not included.
+This approach is limited.
+Based on results in complex-valued linear theory and Gaussian random processes we show that a \emph{pseudo-kernel} must be included.
+This is the starting point to develop the new complex-valued formulation for Gaussian process for regression (CGPR).
+We face the design of the covariance and pseudo-covariance based on a convolution approach and for several scenarios.
+Just in the particular case where the outputs are proper, the pseudo-kernel cancels.
+Also, the hyperparameters of the covariance {can be learnt} maximizing the marginal likelihood using Wirtinger's calculus and patterned complex-valued matrix derivatives.
+In the experiments included, we show how CGPR successfully solve systems where real and imaginary parts are correlated.
+Besides, we successfully solve the nonlinear channel equalization problem by developing a recursive solution with basis removal.
+We report remarkable improvements compared to previous solutions: a 2-4 dB reduction of the MSE with {just a quarter} of the training samples used by previous approaches.